back

 [ Volt 2.0 ]

-The need for a custom native app for our sales teams had been building at Freedom Forever for years: our sales dealersi were paying up to $30k a month for third-party canvassing software that wasn’t integrated with our platform — a Freedom Forever solution meant free, fully customized tooling and a genuine differentiator in the industry.
+The need for a custom native app for our sales teams had been brewing at Freedom Forever for years: our sales dealersi were paying up to $30k a month for third-party canvassing software that wasn't integrated with our platform—a Freedom Forever solution meant free, fully customized tooling and a genuine differentiator in the industry.

 The 2.0 Rebrand

-Solar Pros — Volt's largest dealer partner at nearly 24,000 users and 64% of total MAU — merged with another super dealer and solidified their partnership with us.
-The stakeholder sales leaders had a clear ask: Volt should follow their branding and feel "more swaggy" and in line with the sales rep culture.
+Solar Pros—Volt's largest dealer partner at 64% of total MAU—merged with another super dealer.
+The stakeholder sales leaders had a clear ask surrounding the merger: Volt should feel native to their branding and speak to a "swaggy" sales rep culture.

 The result was a new visual language for Volt: a token-based design system that works consistently in Figma and in code, plus an AI-powered agent and design skill that checks for anti-patterns and hard-coded values and offers style guide corrections for anyone shipping Volt code.